-The Offline Planning page is essentially a Map view that can be used as a sandbox for network design and testing purposes.
+The Offline page is essentially a Network Map page that can be used as a sandbox for network design and testing purposes.

-Figure 4-1: Offline Planning
+Figure 4-1: Offline page

-In the view, the operator can create virtual nodes, Peer Connections, VoIP Peers, and Connections.
-The operator can import a full, currently-used topology, or part of one, e.g., a specific node, for making changes and testing offline.
+In the page, operators can create virtual nodes, Peer Connections, VoIP Peers, and Connections.
+Operators can import a full, currently-used topology, or part of one, e.g., a specific node, for making changes and testing offline.

-The operator can 'play' with the Administrative State, Operative State, Quality and Weight - if available - of each virtual entity and test how the changes impact call traffic.
+Operators can 'play' with the Administrative State, Operative State, Quality and Weight - if available - of each virtual entity and test how the changes impact call traffic.

-After entities are added to the Offline Planning page they can be used in Routing Rules in testing mode; live network traffic will not be impacted.
+After entities are added to the Offline page, they can be used in Routing Rules in testing mode; live network traffic is not impacted.